 In fact, around 270,000 more people had a cosmetic procedure in 2018 compared with 2017.

-Evidence suggests that Breast Augmentation surgery can improve a person’s confidence.
-A 2007 study published in Plastic Surgical Nursing found a positive correlation between breast enhancement surgery, self-esteem and feelings of sexuality.
+Evidence suggests that the surgery can improve a person’s confidence.
+A 2007 study published in Plastic Surgical Nursing found a positive correlation between breast enhancement surgery, self-esteem, and feelings of sexuality.

-But there is a lot to consider when making the decision to have Breast Augmentation surgery.
-This can often lead to delays in booking a consultation and some patients have reported a prolonged unhappiness about their appearance before eventually having the procedure.
+But there is a lot to consider when making the decision to have surgery.
+This can often lead to delays in booking a consultation and some patients have reported prolonged unhappiness about their appearance before eventually having the procedure.

 You can read our Most Frequently Asked Questions about Breast Augmentation Surgery.

-One of the main concerns patients have is the cost of Breast Augmentation surgery and the price of their implants.
-The American Society of Plastic Surgeons reports that the total cost of a Breast Augmentation procedure can range from $6,000 to $12,000.
-The total cost will typically include the surgeon’s fee, hospital and anaesthesia costs, and the implants them selves.
+One of the main concerns patients have is the cost of the surgery and the price of their implants.
+The American Society of Plastic Surgeons reports that the total cost of the procedure can range from $6,000 to $12,000.
+The total cost will typically include the surgeon’s fee, hospital and anesthesia costs, and the implants themselves.

 It is important to attain a quotation from a surgeon and ensure you understand exactly what that price includes.
 The Boston Breast Augmentation cost will largely depend on the surgeon’s experience and credentials.

-Breast Augmentation surgery is becoming more affordable and available for average incomes earners.
+Breast surgery is becoming more affordable and available for average income earners.
 It’s reported that demand for cosmetic surgery continues to rise, despite economic concerns.
-Research from the Foundation for Economic Education claims that procedures are getting cheaper, when taking into account inflation.
+Research from the Foundation for Economic Education claims that procedures are getting cheaper when taking into account inflation.

-With careful planning, there might be several options that can help patients incorporate Breast Augmentation surgery with the rest of their financial needs.
+With careful planning, there might be several options that can help patients incorporate this surgery with the rest of their financial needs.

 Setting up a Savings Account

-Suitable for those willing to wait for their Breast Augmentation
+Suitable for those willing to wait for their surgery

 Building up your savings requires you to review your income and outgoings to make sure you can save a portion of your disposable income without causing financial struggles elsewhere.
 You may find there are some obvious cuts to your monthly outgoings that won’t cause much impact to your lifestyle but can help boost your savings.